 I'll start with a brief introduction about ethics in general.
-Then we'll spend the remainder of the webinar exploring 4 scenarios related to different types of content.
+Then we'll spend the remainder of the webinar exploring 4 scenarios.
 For each we'll talk about the ethical concerns that might be raised, and then I'll share some useful strategies that others in the field have employed that enabled them to move ahead with their projects.
 We'll then conclude with time for questions and feedback for both Jessica and me.